Jon Gosier: Ushahidi

 From 2009 to 2011 Jon Gosier was the Director of SwiftRiver at Ushahidi.
-Jon later went on to found big data startup MetaLayer.

 Appfrica

-Jon is currently the founder and CEO of Appfrica.
-Appfrica (sometimes referred to as Appfrica Labs) is a technology firm founded by current CEO Jon Gosier in 2008 in Kampala, Uganda.
+Gosier is currently the founder and CEO of Appfrica.
+It is a technology firm based in Kampala, Uganda. in 2008 in Kampala, Uganda.
 The firm has been responsible for a number of technology initiatives responsible for promoting Africa's technology sector including Apps4Africa, HiveColab, QuestionBox and for helping Google Africa translate its page for Ugandan audiences.